 Mississippi chicken combines the flavor of chicken and gravy with the punch of pepperoncini.
 Once you try it, you'll want to add this to your weekly rotation!

 - 1 16 oz jar pepperoncini with juice

 - 1 packet ranch dressing mix

-- First, place boneless skinless chicken breast in the inner pot.
+- First, place boneless skinless chicken breast and water in the inner pot.